-Each User consents to the recording and storage by the DCC of details that they make available to the DCC through SAML authentication and request parameters for the purposes of auditing, diagnostics and capacity planning.
+Not used

 Each User agrees to the recording and storage by the DCC of requests processed by the Self-Service Interface for the purposes of auditing, diagnostics and capacity planning.

 The DCC shall ensure that the Self-Service Interface complies with the W3C Web Content Accessibility Guidelines at an ‘AA’ conformance level (“W3C WCAG AA”).